microsoft/Reevaluating-Causal-Estimation-Methods/README.md

 This repository contains the benchmark datasets, replication code, and pre-computed artifacts for the paper *Reevaluating Causal Estimation Methods with Data from a Product Release*.

-We release two paired datasets — a randomized experiment and a parallel observational study on the same population — and a reproducible notebook (`notebooks/01_main_results.ipynb`) demonstrating our recommended best practices for observational causal estimation.
+We release a paired dataset: a randomized experiment and a parallel observational study on the same population.
+We also attach here a reproducible notebook (`notebooks/01_main_results.ipynb`) demonstrating our recommended best practices for observational causal estimation.

 ## Repository Structure